Neelp20/Project-4-TheWoodenSpoon/README.md

 ![View Menus](docs/readme_images/menupage.webp)

-``USER STORY -As a admin user I can edit the menu/menu items so that updated version will be available``
+``USER STORY - As a admin user I can edit the menu/menu items so that updated version will be available``

+`` USER STORY - As a staff user I can delete the menu/menu items so that Customer can view only what is available up to date``

 Implementation: